PKUnlp-icler/pkunlp-icler.github.io/content/home/6-publications.md

   view: 3
 ---

+## 2023

+- "Can We Edit Factual Knowledge by In-Context Learning?" is accepted to EMNLP 2023.
+- "Coarse-to-Fine Dual Encoders are Better Frame Identification Learners" is accepted to EMNLP 2023 Findings.
+- "Guiding AMR Parsing with Reverse Graph Linearization" is accepted to EMNLP 2023 Findings.
 - "On the Pareto Front of Multilingual Neural Machine Translation" is accepted to NeurIPS 2023.
 - "SANTA: Separate Strategies for Inaccurate and Incomplete Annotation Noise in Distantly-Supervised Named Entity Recognition" is accepted to ACL 2023 Findings.
 - "On the off-target problem of zero-shot multilingual neural machine translation" is accepted to ACL 2023 Findings.
 - "Query your model with definitions in FrameNet: an effective method for frame semantic role labeling" is accepted to AAAI 2023.
 - "TABLEIE: Capturing the Interactions Among Sub-Tasks in Information Extraction via Double Tables" is accepted to ICASSP 2023.

+## 2022

 - "A Span-based Target-aware Relation Model for Frame-semantic Parsing" is accepted to ACM Transactions on Asian and Low-Resource Language Information Processing.
 - "Generating, Reasoning & Ranking: Multitask Learning Framework for Math Word Problem Generation" is accepted to CCL 2022.
 - "Knowledge-integrated Joint Model For Multi-target Frame Semantic Parsing" is accepted to CCL 2022.